 Committed to the cause of caring for new neighbors in our city, they’ve rallied to partner in mentorship with newcomers, filled hundreds of Restart Kits with essential goods that are needed when people first arrive, given financially to make sure this work continues, and been a consistent presence in the lives of refugee families.
-This work would not happen with faith communities in Portland.
+This work would not happen without faith communities in Portland.

 Why is refugee care worth investing in?